 ARN regulates and controls the activities undertaken in the nuclear industry in Argentina and ensures its compliance with the binding regulations in order to do the following:

 Protect people, the environment and future generations from the harmful effects of ionizing radiation;

 Guarantee that nuclear materials are used only for authorized peaceful purposes;

 Advise the national executive power in the field of nuclear industry.

 With these objectives in mind, ARN fulfils the following activities:

 Establishes a regulatory framework;

-Issues, suspends or revokes installations and personnel licences;
+Issues, suspends or revokes licences for installations and personnel;

 Oversees and controls, by means of inspections, evaluations and regulatory audits;